MrNesli/Next-RPG/README.md

 # Community

-_Join the discord server:_ https://discord.gg/Gvq7mWrR
+_You can also interact with community in our discord server:_ https://discord.gg/Gvq7mWrR

 ### Present TODO list of main features:
 - [ ] Terminal-based GUI application